andrewh1978/px-deploy/README.md

 Review the various cloud settings in `~/.px-deploy/defaults.yml`.

+4a.
+For AWS, establish credentials through "aws configure" and provide both access and secret keys.

 5. Deploy something:

 If you are using AWS and you have not accepted the CentOS terms, browse to https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce.